HarshKapadia2/git_basics/README.md

    - `git push -u <remote_alias> <remote_branch_to_be_pushed_to>`
    ![Picture for above command](https://miro.medium.com/max/689/1*XqgTOmW3uT2_YO-z8NnRhA.jpeg)
    ![What `git push` does diagram](https://miro.medium.com/max/770/1*HJx_4MCxp0ghLWtTIjH9RQ.jpeg)
-   - From the above picture, one can make out that Git will allow pushing only if the push results in a fast-forward merge.
+   - From the above picture, one can make out that Git will allow pushing only if the push results in a **fast-forward merge**.

 - `git reset`
    - xyz